input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_packaging_requirements/wasm_modules.md

 This command will dump the logical contents of the WASM Component Module and if it is considered valid or not.
 It does not extract files from the module.
 If files need to be extracted or individually accessed outside of Hermes, any [HDF5 Viewer] can be used.
+As the module is compressed, part of the information that is displayed should be the total module size on-disk, and the true size of the uncompressed data it contains.
+The compressed/uncompressed statistic should be per file, and also for the total module.

 <!-- markdownlint-disable max-one-sentence-per-line -->